davidp3/cayley-server/README.md

 way to expose the Cayley graph database from a web server.
 It has a simple visualization client, an demo of which can be found [here](https://deepdownstudios.com:62686/viz).
-(The login name is "admin" and the password is "password").
+(The login name is "user" and the password is "password").
 You can also use the demo server to experiment with queries (the graph database is read-only, however).